Connecticut DSLR & Mirrorless System Photography Workshops

 SPRING KICKOFF BEGINS @ LAUREL RIDGE FOUNDATION DAFFODIL DISPLAY

-I teach on-location outdoors Phase II "Landscape Composition & lighting" classes, and Phase II "Portrait Technique" classes around the end of April on-location near Litchfield CT at the Laurel Ridge farm daffodil fields.
+I teach on-location outdoors "Landscape Composition & lighting" classes, and natural light "Portrait Technique" classes around the end of April on-location near Litchfield CT at the Laurel Ridge farm daffodil fields.
 The blooms tend to peak for a period of about 3 weeks, and can begin anytime from mid to late April or even be delayed into May.
 It all depends on how long old man winter decides to linger.

 These classes are not limited to weekends, in fact, most take place after 5:30 pm M-F. There are far less visitors during the week, and those that do venture here tend to leave well before sunset.
 The sunsets at this location in the spring are often pretty amazing!